brandur/sorg/content/markdown/john-muir-trail/main.md

 <figure><img src="/photographs{{DownloadedImage .Ctx "/john-muir-trail/muir-hut-construction" "https://www.dropbox.com/scl/fi/a032osdgq2trl4p7c79tz/muir-hut-construction.jpg?rlkey=4lgks9hw04q7cryg28d1swc97&dl=1" 435}}" loading="lazy"></figure>

 I hike without poles or microspikes, something that used to be perfectly normal for almost all of human history, but which has become unusual in the last decade or so.
+Suspicious even.

 Other backpackers in the hut warn for 47th time this trip that without these critical tools I'm a dead man.
 You hear me?
 DEAD.
 It is simply not humanly possible to cross a patch of 50 feet of slushy snow unaided by modern technology.
-Would you go up Everest without oxygen you crazy f*k?
+Would you go up Everest without oxygen too you nutcase?
 I nod solemnly and say that I've accepted my fate.
 Could they please say a nondemoninational prayer for me once they reach the other side.

 <figure><img src="/photographs{{DownloadedImage .Ctx "/john-muir-trail/muir-pass-14" "https://www.dropbox.com/scl/fi/po8aww8g0rilpffqvpj4b/2W4A4288.JPG?rlkey=1ea3v0x9vry8rephcbuyr5cao&dl=1" 1200}}" loading="lazy"></figure>

 <figure><img src="/photographs{{DownloadedImage .Ctx "/john-muir-trail/muir-pass-15" "https://www.dropbox.com/scl/fi/qevoqkwjn55q136tfy1gn/2W4A4290.JPG?rlkey=7a223z3olbdwbpgv595bg0ioy&dl=1" 1200}}" loading="lazy"></figure>

-Now that gravity's on our side again, some members of our crew find shortcuts down the mountain.
+Now that gravity's on our side again, some members of our crew take advantage of natural shortcuts down the mountain.

 <figure><img src="/photographs{{DownloadedImage .Ctx "/john-muir-trail/muir-pass-16" "https://www.dropbox.com/scl/fi/ryb1dj6is0cg6adjnbswz/2W4A4317-rob.JPG?rlkey=px79nr0gcjmwzhfpnflpelcuy&dl=1" 1200}}" loading="lazy"></figure>